Stop Paying Rent.

 Tax Advantages

-Most commercial property types qualify for owner-occupied financing as long as your business occupies at least 51% of the space.
+Most commercial property types qualify as long as your business occupies 51%+.

 Do You Qualify?